kgryte/pranav-qs-blog/README.md

 ```

 Thereby, understanding legacy Fortran code is crucial to accurately translating it to JavaScript, ensuring that the logic is correctly implemented to avoid discrepancies.

+TODO(Pranav): this is the end of the section which needs updating.
+This comment can be removed once updated.

 ### Test Coverage